irvingcbn-oss/falcon9_reuse_first_stage/README.md

 ## Data analysis using sql
 Jupyter-queries-sqllite.ipynb contains the script used to run queries on a SQLite database, and extract insights from the spacex data.

+## Data Analysis using Python
+edadataviz.ipynb contains the script used to preprocess the spacex dataset and visualize relations between features.